 A lead magnet is a free resource, piece of content, or exclusive deal offered to customers in exchange for their contact information.
 The customer must enter their email address, name, and/or company information to access the lead magnet. eBooks are the most popular lead magnet, with 27.7% of marketers using them, followed by free tools (21.3%), and webinars (24.9%).

 According to research, lead magnets are very powerful lead-generation tools: 50% of marketers report seeing higher conversion rates when using lead magnets.
-They are crucial tools in digital marketing because they help build email lists, build customer relationships, and boost sales.
+They are crucial for your sales funnel in digital marketing because they help build email lists, build customer relationships, and boost sales.

 A lead capture page doesn’t send visitors to other pages on your site to find out more about your company.
-Instead, it is created specifically to collect contact details from website visitors (particularly, a name and email address) by using a lead magnet.
+Instead, it is created specifically to collect contact details from website visitors (particularly a name and email address) by using a lead magnet to incentivize them.

 When used properly, a lead magnet can have a number of benefits: